in

 But this type of underlayment doesn’t usually need to be removed because it typically lays flatter on the roof deck which means that there are no ripples or wrinkles to deal with.

 The only time you should need to remove this type of underlayment is if it has been harshly damaged or if the deck underneath it needs to be replaced anyway.
-See more related content at our article about small deck ideas on this page.
+See more related content in our article about small deck ideas on this page.

 1. We are being told that peel and stick underlay will raise the temperature of your attic 30 to 60 degrees.